Dwight Correctional Center: The cottage model

-Inmates were assigned to the eight cottages, each of which housed 15to 28 women.
+Inmates were assigned to the eight cottages, each of which housed 15 to 28 women.
 Each cottage included a kitchen, living room, lavatory, shower, and sleeping quarters, which were secured at night.
-Each inmate had her own bedroom furnished with a bed with "deep springs and comfortable mattresses," a dresser, rocking chair, and closet.
+Each inmate had her own bedroom furnished with a bed with "deep springs and comfortable mattresses", a dresser, rocking chair, and closet.
 Some furnishings were of wicker made by prisoners at Joliet.
 Each had a fireplace, as well as a piano and radio for entertainment, and each was staffed with a female warden.
 Only one cottage had bars, and it was used for inmates requiring discipline or identified as needing higher security.
 It also included a hospital section where new inmates would receive orientation and undergo medical, psychiatric and psychological evaluations before being admitted to the general population.
 The hospital was reputed to offer excellent service to prisoners.

 Security

 Entrance to the facility was neither guarded nor closed during the day, and inmates were locked in their bedrooms at night.
-Guards on campus were said to have been posted "to keep visitors out rather than inmates in."
+Guards on campus were said to have been posted "to keep visitors out rather than inmates in".

 Security instead consisted of a system of tracking the women's movements around the campus according to the time it would take to pass between a point of departure and a destination.
 If an inmate did not arrive within the time allowed, an alarm would be raised.
 Freedom of movement depended on a system of merits and demerits, which also impacted the length of the woman's sentence.
 The trusted inmates were designated outwardly by their white stockings.
 Those who had not earned trust wore black stockings and had to be accompanied at all times by a white-stockinged inmate.
 Serious violations resulted in solitary confinement for a limited time and a diet of bread and water.